tokamak-network/gem-nft-contract/README.md

 ### MarketPlace (L2)

 The marketplace allows users to list their GEMs for sale at desired prices in WSTON.
 Interested buyers can pay in L2 TON or L2 WSTON (at a discounted price).
 Upon successful transfer, the NFT is sent to the new owner.
-Users can list multiple GEMs for sale in a single transaction using the ```putGemListForSale``` function.
-Ownership of the NFT is not transferred when calling the ```putGemForSale``` function; instead, the GEM's ```isLocked``` status is set to true, preventing its transfer until it is either purchased or removed from sale.
+Users can list multiple GEMs for sale in a single transaction using the `putGemListForSale` function.
+Ownership of the NFT is not transferred when calling the `putGemForSale` function; instead, the GEM's `isLocked` status is set to true, preventing its transfer until it is either purchased or removed from sale.

 ### Treasury (L2)

-The Treasury contract is responsible for creating pools of pre-mined GEMs (admin-only).
-It handles all transactions made by users, including locking GEM values and holding TON/WSTON tokens in reserve.
-The admin can list pre-mined GEMs for sale on the marketplace or use the swapper to obtain WSTON.
-Note that new GEMs cannot be created if the WSTON collateral does not cover the new GEM's value.
+The Treasury contract is responsible for creating pools of pre-mined GEMs, which is an admin-only function.
+It manages all user transactions, including locking GEM values and holding TON/WSTON tokens in reserve.
+The admin has the ability to list pre-mined GEMs for sale on the marketplace.
+Therefore it is also possible for the owner or admins to remove (if owned by the treasury) or buy a Gem from the marketplace.
+It's important to note that new GEMs cannot be created if the WSTON collateral does not cover the value of the new GEM.

 ### RandomPack (L2)

-This contract allows users to obtain a random GEM from the pre-mined GEM pool (held in the Treasury) in exchange for an upfront fee.
-The fee rate can be customized by the admin.
-The VDF random beacon is used to generate a random value, which runs an off-chain node and calls the ```fulfillRandomWords``` function to transfer ownership of the selected GEM.
-If no GEM is available in the pool, a new perfect Common GEM is minted, provided there are sufficient funds in the Treasury contract.
+This contract allows users to obtain a random GEM from the pre-mined GEM pool, which is held in the Treasury, in exchange for an upfront fee.
+The admin can customize the fee rate.
+The VDF random beacon is used to generate a random value, which involves running an off-chain node that calls the `fulfillRandomWords` function to transfer ownership of the selected GEM.
+If no GEM is available in the pool, a new perfect Common GEM is minted (only if there are sufficient funds in the Treasury contract).

+## WstonSwapPool (L2)

+Users can swap their WSTON for TON if the Treasury holds enough TON.
+This feature is free of fees and can be accessed by anyone.
+The Treasury is always seeking WSTON as it will be used as collateral for newly minted GEMs.

 ### GemFactory (L2)